Sasayi08/Scraper/README.md

 # Scraper
+Node.js
-Scrapes for email addresses in websites
+Scrapes for email addresses in websites.

+To install dependencies and run: npm install node scraper.js

+Scraper2.js runs one email